NuGet/Home/proposed/2022/PrivateAssetIndepdentFromExcludeAsset.md

 - Also, we could add yet another tag like `TransitiveAssets` or `ExcludeTransitiveAssets` to same existing `IncludeAssets/ExcludeAssets/PrivateAssets` tags, the only difference is to control transitive asset flow.
 Technically it overlaps more with `PrivateAssets` in functionality, most likely we don't need `PrivateAssets` anymore if the new tag is introduced.
 `<PackageReference Include="Microsoft.Windows.CsWin32" Version="0.2.138-beta" IncludeAssets="build" ExcludeTransitiveAssets="none" />`

+- We could introduce new syntax `{}` or `{!}` for PrivateAssets to signal that we need to clear default values and start again with new values.
+However, it would be difficult to perform MSBuild scripting/syntax operations on it, such as onboarding a whole project or solution.
+`<PackageReference Include="PackageA" PrivateAssets="{};Runtime;Compile" IncludeAssets = "none"/>`

 ## Prior Art